‘The study of geography is more than just memorising places on a map. It’s about understanding the complexity of our world.’

 - Share well-balanced opinions, which include good knowledge and understanding about current issues in society and the environment

-Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment
+Throughout the Early Years, ‘Geography’ learning encourages children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
+This is set out in the development bands within Development Matters and early learning goals criteria for Understanding the World: People, Culture and Communities.

 Observations and conversations are noted, and questions are explored and answered through teaching and child-initiated learning activities.